churc/data-structures/homework10_churc/README.md

 AA map data (Mongo, node):

-apped4_ah.js: takes all information from txt file (/home/ubuntu/workspace/zipData/01.txt) and saves in new file (raw_groups1.txt).
+apped4_ah.js: takes all information from text files (/home/ubuntu/workspace/zipData/01.txt and 02/03/04/05) and saves in new files (raw_groups1.txt and 2/3/4/5).
-  Contains all info for AA area 01.
-THIS TAKES EACH BlDG, NAME, DAY, MTG TYPE etc AND PARSES IT INTO RAW DATA FILE

 clean_apped4_ah.js: 57 objects with information on txt.1 file for AA area 01; clean to go to Mongo.
-TAKES apped4_ah.js and cleans it up
+This takes apped4_ah.js and cleans data up for AA areas 1,2,3,4 and 5 (so far).

 clean_apped6_ah.js: INSERTS 'groups1.txt': text file 1 into MONGO DB. groups1.txt was generated in clean_apped4_ah.js